 (also provides alternate route to Bear Mountain and the Appalachian Trail)

 Use Metro-North/Hudson Line.
-From Grand Central, making stops at 125th Street in Harlem and Marble Hill in The Bronx, the trains make five stops near trailheads:
+From Grand Central (and Harlem-125th Street), the trains make five stops near trailheads:

-- Garrison: for Sugarloaf South & connections to other trails, including the Appalachian Trail.
+- Garrison: for the Arden Point/Glenclyffe Loop, as well as Sugarloaf South & connections to other trails, including the Appalachian Trail.

 - Cold Spring: for Washburn & Notch Trails.

 - Breakneck Ridge: for Breakneck Ridge Trail, Wilkinson Trail & others.
 Breakneck is a special stop established for hikers by the Conference.
-About a half hour walk from Cold Spring if you miss the trains that stop here.
+It's a 2.5-mile walk from Cold Spring if you miss the trains that stop here.

 - Beacon: for Fishkill Ridge Trail (with a 2.5-mile walk in Beacon).